medha30saxena/git-github/README.md

 # git-github
-this is just for tutorial.purpose.
+this is just for tutorial purpose.